Distance: 44-mile out and back

 There is very little to say about this simple, perfect ride.
 It has no grand vistas, no exhilarating descents, no craggy monoliths—no breath-taking features of any kind.
 It’s just 22 miles of lovely, pleasantly meandering, gently rising and falling two-lane road through the faery Western Oregon rain forest, then back.
 It follows Quartzville Creek, which for 10 miles of our route is widened by Green Peter Dam into Green Peter Lake.
-There is in fact 50 miles of Quartzville Road (or Drive on some maps), which is officially the Quartzville Road Back Country Byway (though I saw no evidence of this along the route), and runs from Sweet Home on Hwy 20 to its dead end at Hwy 22.
+There is in fact 50 miles of Quartzville Road (or Quartzville Drive on some maps), which is officially the Quartzville Road Back Country Byway (though I saw no evidence of this along the route), and runs from Sweet Home on Hwy 20 to its dead end at Hwy 22.
 I’ve selected the miles I think have the best scenery, but feel free to ride them all.
 There are no bad miles on this road.
-I have a friend who thinks the miles after my route turns around are the best.
+See the comment below by John, who thinks the miles after my route turns around are the best.

 This is one of the easier rides in Bestrides.
 The road is rarely flat, but the pitch is often so mellow you can’t be sure if you’re climbing or descending, and it’s never enough to make you break a sweat.
 I have no idea where Mapmyride gets that 4300 ft elevation figure, but it’s not on the road, I assure you.
 I recorded 2370 ft of gain in 45 miles, which is a stroll.